pyeventsourcing/eventsourcing/docs/topics/notifications.rst

         persist_event_type=DomainEntity.Event
     )

-Please note, the ``SQLAlchemyRecordManager`` is has its ``contiguous_record_ids`` option enabled.
+Please note, the
+:class:`~eventsourcing.infrastructure.sqlalchemy.manager.SQLAlchemyRecordManager` is has its ``contiguous_record_ids`` option enabled.

 The infrastructure classes are explained in other sections of this documentation.

 Application sequence